Presentation to multiple buyers

 The first stage in the Bottom of the Funnel is Presentation… How to be contextual to multiple buyers within the same organization while presenting generically about your company, about your solution or about your proposal.

-Till now, you have been speaking generically about what sort of solutions you have offered to companies who are in the same industry as your prospective buyers are.
-You made them connect with you and have made them believe that you are capable and have convinced them that they can include you in the list of bidders.
+Till now, you have been speaking generically with your initial point of contact.
+You have spoken about what sort of solutions you have offered to companies who are in the same industry as your prospective buyers are.
+You made the buyer connect with you and have made them believe that you are capable and have convinced them that they can include you in the list of bidders.

 The types of buyers could be as described below